 In 2017, the governments of Laos and Vietnam signed a letter of intent to build an new standard gauge railway between Vientiane and Vũng Áng port, Vietnam, via the Mụ Giạ Pass.
 The line would be 555km in length, of which 452km would be in Laos.

-In 2021, a new 414 km standard gauge railway opened for freight from the Chinese frontier at Boten (where it connects with the Chinese network) via Luang Prabang, Vang Vieng and Vientiane to an interchange with the metre gauge railway at Tha na Laeng.
-Passenger services are expected to commemnce in 2022.
+In 2021, a new 414 km standard gauge railway was completed from the Chinese frontier at Boten (where it connects with the Chinese network) via Luang Prabang, Vang Vieng and Vientiane to an interchange with the metre gauge railway at Tha na Laeng.
+Freight and passenger services commenced in 2022.
+At the same time but under a separate contract, the metre gauge railway was extended from Tha na Laeng to central Vientiane.

 Photo image provided by Trainlism